Chart Color Schemes

 Population growth drivers in Altona are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Altona's population was around 14,665 as of February 2026.
-This reflected an increase of 1,109 people since the 2021 Census, which reported a population of 13,556.
-The change was inferred from the estimated resident population of 14,233 in June 2024 and an additional 299 validated new addresses since the Census date.
-This resulted in a density ratio of 829 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Over the past decade, Altona had a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 75.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Altona's population is around 14,665 as of Feb 2026.
+This reflects an increase of 1,109 people (8.2%) since the 2021 Census, which reported a population of 13,556 people.
+The change is inferred from the estimated resident population of 14,233 from the ABS as of June 2024 and an additional 299 validated new addresses since the Census date.
+This population level equates to a density ratio of 829 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Altona has demonstrated resilient growth patterns with a 1.1% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 75.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Future population trends projected an above median growth for the area, with an expected expansion of 2,090 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 11.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 2,090 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population